MaximVlayen/course_hwswcodesign/content/100_processor/106_exercises.md

 #### Exercise 107

 {{% centeredColumn 50 %}}
-Write a firmware function <b>convert()</b> that converts Temperature from Fahrenheit to degrees Celsius.
+Write a firmware function <b>convert()</b> that converts temperature from Fahrenheit to degrees Celsius.
 The result may be rounded down.

 Print the result to the output.
 {{< highlight C >}}